AnyBody-Research-Group/AnyPyTools/docs/paper/paper.md

 # Summary

-Introduction

 The AnyPyTools package provides a Python interface to automate multibody musculoskeletal model simulations in the AnyBody Modeling System.
 The main advantage of AnyPyTools is that it enables reproducible research for the AnyBody Modeling System, and bridges the gap to the whole ecosystem of open source scientific Python packages.

-As musculoskeletal simulations becomes increasingly important in decision making processes in a range of applications, so does the requirement for model verification and validation (V&V) [@Lund2012-ty].
+As musculoskeletal simulations become increasingly important in decision making processes in a range of applications, so does the requirement for model verification and validation (V&V) [@Lund2012-ty].
 Successful V&V will often require running large number of simulations (batch processing) or investigating parameters systematically (sensitivity or parameter studies).
-The stand-alone AnyBody Modeling System is not very suited for these kind of meta analysis.
-The modeling system is essentially a IDE/compiler for scripting single multibody musculoskeletal models in the AnyScript modeling language.
+The stand-alone AnyBody Modeling System is not very suited for this kind of meta-analysis.
+The modeling system is essentially an IDE/compiler for scripting single multibody musculoskeletal models in the AnyScript modeling language.

 The AnyPyTools Python package enables batch processing, parallazation of model